• Skip to main content

 If you like this recipe, you might also be interested in these reader favorites:

-You might also like my low-carb Chicken and Cauliflower Skillet, Creamy Skillet Chicken with Bacon, and Grilled Chicken Skewers with Tomato Relish.
+You might also like my Creamy Skillet Chicken with Bacon and Grilled Chicken Skewers with Tomato Relish recipes.

-If you need more ideas or recipes, check out all of my chicken recipes at this link.
+If you need more ideas or recipes, here is a link to all of my Southern-style chicken recipes.

 Sharon Rigsby